isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 The lights in the auditorium faded and the hymn began to play.
 There was the voice of Father Damien from the stage of total darkness.

 “Usually around this time.
 At dusk.
-The sun was setting and…”
+The sun was setting and...”

 The curtain rose for the play ‘Father Damien’ starring Yamazaki Tsutomu.
 I sat in the back row of Parco Space Part 3 in Shibuya and fixed my eyes on the stage.